RPM Logging Subsystem, Guide to FAQs

 I still remember my first exposure to the AS/400 when a customer called to say that RPM was not working correctly with their system.
 I asked them to turn on detailed logging for networking and send that to me.
 That’s how I learned that the print system on the AS/400 had different expectations than what I was used to in the Unix world.
 I could program around that and get the customer going, all because of basic logging.

 Notably, we invested a substantial amount of effort in logging in the RPM 6.2 release.
+The current state of logging in RPM is that we have three logs:

 1. The message log, which lives in the RPM database along with job metadata and overall configuration (the job files themselves are on disk)